 Born a few years after the deaths of Peter and Paul, tradition has him as a disciple of John and possibly appointed bishop by him or one of the other surviving apostles.

-By no means a scholar, if that tradition is correct then his opposition to Gnosticism comes directly from knowledge gained from the Apostles, a simple and direct means for a foundational teaching that we still hold today.
+By no means a scholar, if that tradition is correct then his opposition to Gnosticism comes directly from knowledge gained from the Apostles, a simple and direct means of transmission of the Truth for a foundational teaching that we still hold today.

 His one surviving letter to the Church at Phillipi, written sometime in the early 2nd century contains Scripture references we still recognize today and reflects many of the teachings of Paul and the Apostles exhorting them to remember the teachings they have already received.
 He is truly a bridge between the Apostles and the 2nd generation Church, maintaining the Faith rather than innovating.
 We are, as were they, the beneficiaries of his simple, direct style of teaching.
 The Church we are today is built upon his efforts and martyrdom.